artptrapp/Savey/README.md

 ionic cordova run android -l
 ```

+## Building on Android

+First, run `ionic cordova build android --release`.
+This will generate a release apk.

+After the build, go inside the android folder and run `./gradlew bundle`.
+Ensure you have the Android Home defined in your PATH.

+Then, run `jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore my-release-key.keystore HelloWorld-release-unsigned.apk alias_name`, inside the correct folder, changing the key and apk name to the desired ones.

+Finally, run the `zipalign` tool like this `zipalign -v 4 HelloWorld-release-unsigned.apk HelloWorld.apk`

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.